Redundakitties/quickCSS-snippets/README.md

 # QuickCSS Snippets
 *ONLY FOR DARK THEME*

-Couve was made by [NYRI4](https://github.com/NYRI4)!
-All credit goes to them.

 The Folder [EverythingAtOnce](https://github.com/Redundakitties/quickCSS-snippets/tree/master/EverythingAtOnce) includes all the snippets in the snippets folder applied to my theme.
 I will update this readme one day to explain what they all do but their names are fairly self-explanatory.